South African Class 35-600: Manufacturer

 The Class 35-600 type GT18MC diesel-electric locomotive was designed by General Motors Electro-Motive Division (GM-EMD) and built in two batches for the South African Railways (SAR) by General Motors South Africa (GMSA) in Port Elizabeth.
 Fifty were delivered between September 1976 and May 1977, numbered in the range from 35-601 to 35-650, and another fifty between May 1977 and June 1978, numbered in the range from 35-651 to 35-700.

 In addition, another single Class 35-600 GT18MC locomotive was built new in 1977 for Columbus Stainless, a large stainless steel plant which was established in Middelburg, Transvaal in 1965.

 Distinguishing features

 Of the GM-EMD Class 35 locomotives, the Class 35-200 and 35-600 are visually indistinguishable from each other.

 Service

-The Class 35 family is South Africa’s standard branch line diesel-electric locomotive.
+The Class 35 family is South Africa's standard branch line diesel-electric locomotive.
 The GM-EMD Class 35-600s were designed for light rail conditions and they work on most branch lines in the central, eastern, northern and northeastern parts of the country.
+A number of them also saw service in Richards Bay working the Golela line.

 Works numbers

-The Class 35-600 builder’s works numbers are listed in the table.
+The Class 35-600 builder's works numbers are listed in the table.